chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 ### Git parameters
 Mandatory:

 * Kind of date.
 Either author date or committer date.
 Default: author date.
     For each git commit, two dates are kept: when the commit was authored, and when it was committed to the repository.
-    For deciding on the period, one of them has to be selected.
+    For deciding on the period, one of them has to be selected.<br>

 * Include merge commits.
 Boolean.
 Default: True.
     Merge commits are
     those which merge a branch, and in some cases are not considered as reflecting a coding activity

 ## Use Cases
 * Volume of coding activity:
   Although code changes can be a proxy to the coding activity of a project, not all changes are the same.
 Considering the aggregated number of lines touched in all changes gives a complementary idea of how large